-If the farm is located in Illinois, over the 15 year term, this will cost $11.1M for UIUC and xxx for UIC, with a NPV of $6.6M for UIUC and $5.9M for UIC.
+If the farm is located in Illinois, over the 15 year term, this will cost $11.1M for UIUC and $9.8M for UIC, with a NPV of $6.6M for UIUC and $5.9M for UIC.

 If the farm is located in the MISO region but in another state, this option would actually save over the 15 year term.
-Savings are projected to be about $5M for UIUC, with NPV of approximate savings of $2.9M for UIUC and $2.6M for UIC.
+Savings are projected to be about $5M for UIUC and $4.4M for UIC, with NPV of approximate savings of $2.9M for UIUC and $2.6M for UIC.

 If the farm is located elsewhere in the US, for example, in Texas, the savings will be even slightly bigger.
-The projected savings over a 15 year term are about $6M for UIUC, with NPV of $3.4M for UIUC and $3.0M for UIC.
+The projected savings over a 15 year term are about $6M for UIUC and $5.4M for UIC, with NPV of $3.4M for UIUC and $3.0M for UIC.

 This option also requires a competitive RFP with 4-6 month of negotiation.
 The developer would be responsible for developing and operating the solar farm.